jobayer109/Jobayer109/README.md

 <img src="https://media.licdn.com/dms/image/D5616AQFvNUuRElmEog/profile-displaybackgroundimage-shrink_350_1400/0/1697811614142?e=1703116800&v=beta&t=2HwV1UFFJbm7vC-ckwfxCCXAZvomAf_dirLR3UYT-t0" style="vertical-align:top; margin:0px"/>

 # Hi, I'm `Jobayer Ahmed`

-I am a full-stack developer with 1 year of experience in the tech industry.
-I have expertise in front-end and back-end development, utilizing technologies such as HTML, CSS, JavaScript, React, Node.js, Express, Redux, MongoDB, and PostgreSQL.
-I am passionate about building user-friendly websites and applications that deliver exceptional results.
-I stay up-to-date with the latest advancements in the field and am dedicated to delivering high-quality work that exceeds client expectations.
+As a fresh web developer, I'm embarking on an exciting journey to explore the vast world of web development.
+Proficient in HTML, CSS, JavaScript, React, Typescript, Redux, Axios, and Responsive design.
+I'm dedicated to honing my skills and building engaging user-friendly websites.
+I'm enthusiastic about open-source contributions and eager to collaborate on innovative projects.
+Join me as I evolve in the coding realm, one commit at a time.
+Let's code, learn, and create together!
 <br/>